 paid while you are in school, leading to lower debt levels.

-Student loans offer students money that must be paid back.
+Student loans are funds that must be paid back.
 Loans can only be packaged up to the yearly maximum limits or up to the school's cost of attendance, whichever is lower.
 Students must be enrolled in at least 6 credit hours per semester to be loan eligible.
-All students are required to complete the first two steps listed below; step three is optional but strongly encouraged.
+All students must complete the first two steps listed below; step three is optional but strongly encouraged.

 To request a loan:

-A link to the online loan request will be available in your Student Self-Service account.
-If you would like to request a loan, click on the link and follow the instructions.
+A link to the online loan request is available in your Student Self-Service account.
+If you would like to request a loan, login, click on the link and follow the instructions.

 Code of Conduct for Education Loans